10 Tips to Close A Business Deal Real Quick

 Make it your responsibility, not the prospect’s, to sign the contract for the deal.

 You can email the contract to the potential for signature using eSign or other digital signing software.
-You might also set a time to deliver the arrangement in person for in-person signatures.
+You might also set a time to deliver the arrangement for in-person signatures.

-The client bears the responsibility of printing out the contract, signing it, scanning it into their computer, and emailing it back to you.
+The client is responsible for printing out the contract, signing it, scanning it into their computer, and emailing it back to you.

 It may appear straightforward, but it will result in the contract being held up in the client’s inbox due to the extra steps required to finish the process.